-Use a detector designed for R-134a.
+Use a detector designed for R-404a.
 Slowly trace the area with the probe.
-Refrigerant is heavier than air, therefore, trace below the fitting.
+Refrigerant is heavier than air, therefore trace below the fitting.
 Most units can be calibrated to home in on a leak.
+(See detector instructions).
 We use and recommend electronic detection.
-TIF brand detectors can accurately detect leaks as low as 1/2 oz loss per year.
-This sensitivity exceeds SAE leak specifications.
-Be sure to test the operation of the detector before and after you leak check the system
+Detectors can accurately detect leaks as low as 1/2 oz loss per year.
+This sensitivity exceeds S.A.E. leak specifications.
+Be sure to test the operation of the detector before and after you leak check the system.